-The US Mission will consider up to one student, with a preference for a 3L student.
+The Diplomatic Mission to the UN will consider only 2L students.
 A course in international human rights law is required.

-To learn more about the US Diplomatic Mission, please visit their website.
+To learn more about the U.S. Diplomatic Mission, please visit its

 (PLEASE NOTE THAT THE USTR IS NOT PROCESSING SECURITY CLEARANCES FOR THIS PLACEMENT SITE AT THE MOMENT.
 IF YOU ARE INTERESTED IN THE WORK OF THIS MISSION, THERE IS A POSSIBILITY THAT YOU CAN BE ASSIGNED SOME WORK THERE AS A PART OF OTHER US MISSION PLACMEENT TO THE UN.
 ACCORDINLY, PLEASE SELECT THE DIPLOMATIC MISSION TO THE UN AND MAKE A NOTE IN THE COMMENT FIELD TO THAT EFFECT.)

 The United States Mission to the World Trade Organization (WTO), located in Geneva, Switzerland, offers an unparalleled opportunity for law students to work for the Office of the U.S. Trade Representative (USTR) abroad and observe first-hand the working of the WTO, an organization with over 150 members.
 We welcome law students with an interest in international trade law to apply for this position.